Minority Shareholders

-This document means the person or company who sent it to you has arranged a Court hearing to have you declared bankrupt.
+This document means the person or company who sent it to you has arranged a court hearing to have you declared bankrupt.
 The date, time and place of the hearing will be set out in the creditor’s petition.

 This is a very serious matter requiring your immediate attention.

-If you do not arrange to be represented at the hearing, there is every likelihood that the Court will order that you be declared bankrupt on that date.
+If you do not arrange to be represented at the hearing, there is every likelihood that the court will order that you be declared bankrupt on that date.

-It is therefore imperative that you urgently seek professional advice regarding this documentCreditor’s petitions are presented in Australia under section 43 (1) of the Bankruptcy Act 1966 (the Act).
+A creditor’s petition is presented in Australia under section 43 (1) of the Bankruptcy Act 1966 (the Act).

-Serving a creditor’s petition on a debtor means the creditor’s petition and associated documents, must be given personally to the debtor who owes the creditor money.
+Serving a creditor’s petition on a debtor means the creditor’s petition and associated documents must be given personally to the debtor who owes the creditor money.
 This must be done five clear business days before the hearing, or the hearing will need to be adjourned to a later date.

-If a sequestration order is made and the debtor is declared bankrupt, a bankruptcy trustee will be appointed by the Court to administer the debtor’s financial affairs.
+If a sequestration order is made and the debtor is declared bankrupt, a bankruptcy trustee will be appointed by the court to administer the debtor’s financial affairs.
 The trustee will distribute the debtor’s divisible assets amongst their creditors.
 This can include part of any income they are receiving and the family home if there is equity available.

 The minimum period for bankruptcy is three years.
 However, there is scope for this to be extended to up to eight years if the debtor is unco-operative and it is in the interests of the debtor’s creditors to do so.